Terreii/hoodie-plugin-store-crypto/README.md

 cryptoStore.update(doc)
 ```

+Find a document with `_id` of that object.
+And assigns all properties of this object to the doc.
+And then encrypts it.

 Argument| Type  | Description      | Required
 --------|-------|--------------------------|----------
 `doc`   | Object | Properties that should be changed with a `_id` property | Yes